Webflow-Examples/webflow-app-starter-v2/README.md

 # Webflow App Starter

+Use this starter to:
+- spin-up a Webflow App server
+- enable OAuth installation
-Use this starter to spin-up a Webflow App server, enable OAuth installation, create webhooks on sites, and respond to those webhook events.
+- create webhooks on sites and respond to those webhook events.

 This project is not meant to be used in production - only an example of how to create an integtation that uses OAuth.
-The access tokens are being stored in a KVS and looked-up by site id.
+The access tokens are being stored in a key-value store and looked-up by site id.

 In production, you'll need to encrypt these access tokens and likely store more than just the token.

+***
 ## Get Running

 1. [Register](https://developers.webflow.com/#oauth-applications) an OAuth App in Webflow